 - Iron 0.03 mg

 - Potassium 143 mg

 - Selenium 3,7 µg

 - Sodium 40 mg

 The Cancer Council, USDA and Australian Dietary Guidelines all recommend 3 servings of milk and milk products daily.
 While Canada’s Food Guide recommends that all Canadians should consume from 2 to 4 servings of milk and milk products daily.
 One serving of milk equals to 250 ml or 1 cup.

-In adult population milk consumption has been reported to reduce bone turnover by about 20% which leads to small observed increase in BMD .
-Meta-analysis by Tai, et al. concluded that increasing calcium intake either by dietary sources or supplements has small non-progressive effects on bone density.
+In the adult population, milk consumption has been reported to reduce bone turnover by about 20% which leads to a small observed increase in BMD .
+A meta-analysis by Tai, et al. concluded that increasing calcium intake either from dietary sources or supplements has small non-progressive effects on bone density.

 Calcium content in milk (250 ml) :